OpenPecha/archived/README.md

 *   [Nalanda collaborative edition](https://github.com/orgs/OpenPecha-dev/projects/7)
 *   OpenPecha Project

-## Programs Level Conventions
+## Conventions for Programs (products)

-*   Programs correspond
-*   Github Project name is CAPITALIZED
+*   Program names on Github are CAPITALIZED
-*   All cards are Projects
+*   Kanban are structured as roadmaps
-*   ....
+*   Cards represents specific projects
+*   Cards contain a user story
+*   Cards are never linked to a specific repo

-## Project Level Conventions
+## Conventions for Projects (work orders)

-*   Github Project name is small-case
+*   Project names on Github are small-case
+*   Cards contain a user story
-*   Cards are
+*   Cards are linked to various repos
-*   ....

 ![](https://user-images.githubusercontent.com/17675331/159492857-c905a84b-772b-4271-85f1-6d44babb62fc.png)